 As you'd expect from a scooter the ride is plush without being too soft and at 191kg it's not too heavy to throw around mini roundabouts and between cars.
 Out on the open road it's surprisingly fun and easy to ride.
 The saddle is very plush and after a full day of riding was still comfy.

 Despite 'only' making 27bhp the 299cc single-cylinder engine in the J300 has plenty of go.
 It's easy to overtake uphill at 70mph and it'll happily sit at 80mph without any trouble.
 There's enough punch from the engine to make light work of dicing between cars and getting away from the lights in town.

 The J300 is based heavily on the Kymco Downtown 300, a Taiwanese scooter, but the fact Kawasaki are willing to partner with Kymco and put their name on it suggests they're confident with the quality.
-The scooter feels well made, but only time will tell how it copes with winter.
+The scooter feels well made.

 The ABS version will go on sale in limited numbers for £4,499, which represents fairly decent value in the mid-range scooter market.
 There are cheaper scooters of a similar capacity available, but few of them have ABS.
 If ABS isn't a deal breaker there's the SE model priced at £4,149 and the standard model priced at £4,049.